neo38/CPK/themes/bootstrap3/js/jquery-cpk/README.md

 ## Initialization and module construction

 All modules are initialized in [common.js][5] - firstly storage and then rest of all other modules as parallel jobs.
-This functionality is available by using chains of promises.
+This functionality is available by using chains of deferreds.

 ### Example module